GregoireDemoustier is a racing driver from France who most recently competed in the FIA World Rallycross Championship.

-WTCC is the next step
+WTCC was the next step in 2015

 In 2015, Demoustiere debuted in the FIA WTCC, driving Craft Bamboo’s Chevrolet RML Cruze.
 He scored points in four races with the 9th place at Buriram as the best result.
 He finished the season 20th overall and 7th in the Yokohama Drovers Trophy which was a solid achievement for the rookie.